robatwilliams/decent-code/topics/tech-css.md

 **One selector per line.** Multiple ones per line are detrimental to readability.

 **Avoid tight coupling of selectors to DOM structure.** Doing so makes both styles and DOM hard to modify without breaking the other.
-Beware selectors that specify many classes (mirroring the DOM), or using the `>` child combinator.
+Beware selectors that specify many classes (mirroring the DOM tree), or using the `>` child combinator.

-**Put declarations in a thought-out order.** Rules containing declarations in a random (or by time-added) order are more difficult to read and mentally visualise.
+**Put declarations in a thought-out order.** Rules containing declarations in a random (or by time-added) order are more difficult to read and quickly visualise mentally.
 They are also prone to multiple conflicting (i.e. accidentally overridden) declarations.
 A thought-out ordering where the most important declarations come first, and related declarations are grouped together, avoids these problems.
 Use a linter to enforce the ordering.
 Established and popular orderings (which linters will have presets for) include [Concentric](http://rhodesmill.org/brandon/2011/concentric-css/), [RECESS](http://twitter.github.io/recess/), and [SMACSS](https://smacss.com/book/formatting#grouping).

 **Use variables for standard colours, spacings, etc.** Doing so avoids repetition, and helps ensure consistency.